Asp33ct/Asp33ct/README.md

 **`Game Developer`**

-My name is David and am 18, im a game developer.
-My focus is on the user experince.
+My name is David and am 19, im a game developer.
+Just some random dude that enjoys programming.

 #